Want to find a job in the UK? It’s essential that you have a good CV that communicates to employers why you’re the best candidate for the position.

 A good CV title can include a splash of colour.
 For instance, this example draws the attention of recruiters with its green and grey background:

-2. A CV personal statement
+3. Open with a CV personal statement

 By adding a personal statement to the top of your CV, you make it easier for interviewers to decide if you’re worth asking in.
 They can quickly scan your personal statement before deciding whether to read the rest of your CV.